 Hunting and fishing trophies, particularly mounted white tailed deer, are still commonplace in Adirondack camps and homes, but in the late 1800s many camp owners added an exotic note to their décor by displaying animals from all over the world: mounted lions, tigers, elephants, and polar bears; zebra and leopard skin rugs; and furniture upholstered with jaguar and cow hide.
 Such animal objects added to the air of exoticism created by assemblages of Japanese paper lanterns, Navajo rugs, Balinese statues, Turkish textiles and other rarities.
 The overall effect was that of a cabinet of curiosities — a private wunderkammer.

 Several of today’s Adirondack collectors have created their own taxidermy wunderkammer that mirror the 19th-century camp aesthetic.
-Examples of their holdings in the exhibition include antique and new mounted hunting trophies as well as oddities such as an elephant foot waste basket, deer hoof inkwells, fox tail thermometers, antler furniture, and cased dioramas.
+Examples of their holdings in the exhibition include antique and new mounted hunting trophies as well as oddities such as deer hoof inkwells, fox tail thermometers, antler furniture, and cased dioramas.

 Tableaux of animals engaged in human activities — dancing, playing tennis and cards, smoking, and getting married were popular in the 19th century and with today’s collectors as well.
 A set of boxing squirrels was shown at the 1851 Crystal Palace Great Exhibition; a monkey riding a goat illustrates a scene from one of Aesop’s Fables; and a class of baby rabbits study writing, sewing, and music in a village school.